ShadowPrince001/Labyrinth_Explorer/mechanics.md

 - Sleep (Inn / Constitution / once per visit): Free; success heals; failure yields no heal. sets used_sleep.
 - Rest (Inn “rest” flow / Constitution / cost 10g): If available, 5d4+CON vs 25 → heal ceil(MaxHP/3).
 - Healer (40g): Full heal to max HP and removes debuff_* persistent effects (no roll).
-- Remove Curses (10g): Presents list of cursed magic items; selecting removes the curse (no roll) – items become sellable.
+- Remove Curses (20g): Presents a list of cursed magic items; selecting removes the curse (no roll).
+  - Cursed rings are cleansed and immediately vanish; any ring effects are undone.
+  - All magic items are bound and cannot be sold at the shop.
 - Weaponsmith Repair (30g each): Restores full effectiveness (weapon) or protection (armor).

 Utilities reset on death (revival) for next depth attempt.